-Determine the distance the prop adapter needs to be from the firewall by using the recommended distance in the instructions or by installing the cowl and measuring the distance from the firewall to the front of the cowl.
+Determine the distance the prop adapter needs to be from the firewall by using the recommended distance in the airplane instructions or by installing the cowl and measuring the distance from the firewall to the front of the cowl.
 Add approximately 3/32" to 1/8" to the distance.
 Attach the Front Plate of the motor mount to the Back Plate using the eight 4-40x1/4" SHC screws and eight #4 flat washers, spaced out as far as possible.
-A drop of threadlocker on the screws will prevent them from coming loose.
+A drop of Threadlocker on the threads of the screws will prevent the screws from coming loose.